fraylopez/restaurant/devlog.md

 2023-11-22 20:21:23
 The instructions put emphasis on performance.
 I prefeer to focus on correctness first and then optimize for performance.
 I will use a TDD approach to develop the solution.

+2023-11-22 20:43:46
+I decided to start with some acceptance tests describing the main use cases.
+I am using the Gherkin syntax to write the tests.
+This is sometimes called walking skeleton.
+This tests will fail because the code is not implemented yet, but they will go green as the solution evolves.